 The role of an industry leader is not just to make money.
 A leader accepts the role of industry teacher.

 We have developed mentors and resources to bring others to their expert potential.
 And so we will.
-Being the Father of SEO is an obligation and not just a great marketing slogan.
+Being the Father of SEO is an obligation, not just a great marketing slogan.

-We are looking to hire many SEOs that think they are great at SEO and have reasonable experience to prove it even if far less than 10 years.
+We are looking to hire many SEOs who think they are great at SEO and have reasonable experience to prove it, even if it is far less than 10 years.
 We will bring them into our agency as remote workers and develop them as experts.
 We will compensate them well and provide opportunities to work on a lot of broad as well as complex, deep-dive projects along with our existing industry experts.
 And we will keep doing it.
-And, yes, we are still looking for experts to add to our staff as well.
+And, yes, we are also still looking for experts to add to our staff.

 It is time to build the next generation of experts.
 If that person is you, then contact us.